LCC-CIT/CS233JS-CourseMaterials/Examples/Concentration2/vitest_guide.md

 * Running `npm run test` will execute the tests once (the `run` flag overrides Vitest's default watch mode).
 * Running `npx vitest` directly will start Vitest in **Watch Mode**.
 It will brilliantly monitor your files and instantaneously re-run only the specific tests affected by any code changes you make.

+*This document was drafted by Gemini 3.1 Pro and revised by Brian Bird in spring 2026.*